 Legislation proposed by congressional leaders, including new policies to manage digital content, will surely be forthcoming and directed specifically at tech companies, but those plans will also meet a rigorous debate and legal challenges.

-Establishing trust has long been the holy grail for many advertisers and nonprofit organizations who seek to fundraise, even as meaningful connections to desired audiences has been increasingly elusive.
+Establishing trust has long been the holy grail for many advertisers and nonprofit organizations who seek to fundraise, even as meaningful connections to the desired audiences has been increasingly elusive.
 In the last 20 years, advances in technology and the proliferation of consumer media products — paired with the broad accessibility to self-publish and promote content — has set the stage for a future rife with disinformation, misinformation and a confusing labyrinth of disparate opinions.
 Without new policies, intervention and new regulations, there are indeed dire and troubling storms ahead.
 Intergovernmental election interference, political propaganda and agendas promoting extreme views will continue to support a dissonant climate of ideas lacking expert-led, research-based advisories for the public.

 As the world faces a deepening set of interrelated crises of our planet and public health, we desperately need a consensus of public opinion through reputable, trusted sources for our information and news.
 For organizations working to promote responsible content, the public trust they require will be fleeting and more difficult to earn, requiring innovations to the way we successfully deliver these important communications.